Drive Offline Sales with Online Ads: Google Best Practices

 Measuring the full value of your online ads

 When it comes to running your AdWords campaigns, it’s important to optimize your campaigns for maximum return to the business as a whole.
-And whether that return is from the online or offline channel, it’s all part of the same pie.
+And whether that return is from an online or offline channel, it’s all part of the same pie.
 That’s why measuring and tracking the full impact of your campaigns is so important.
-It can help to start conversations with different marketing channels on how best to connect with today’s “omni-channel” consumer.
+It can help to start conversations or planning sessions by thinking about how best to connect with today’s “omni-channel” consumers that move seamlessly between channels depending on their needs in the moment.

 We’ll get you started on a simple model that you can bring to the boardroom (or water cooler) that gets everyone thinking about the full impact that digital is contributing.
 Then, we’ll go over how you can potentially get even better data to work with.